ITensor/website/docs/book/intro.md

 # ITensor Library Overview

-Matrix methods have been a major success in the applied sciences.
+Matrix methods have been a great success in the applied sciences.
-*Tensor* methods promise even greater insights and more powerful algorithms.
+*Tensor* methods promise even deeper insights and more powerful algorithms.
 Major advances in physics and chemistry have come from tensor network wavefunctions.
-Data scientists are discovering tensor algorithms which decisively outperform standard techniques.
+Mathematicians and data scientists are discovering tensor algorithms which decisively outperform standard techniques.

-When a problem is cast into the language of tensors, each tensor index can typically be assigned a semantic, or physical meaning.
+When a problem is cast into the language of tensors, each tensor index typically has some semantic, or physical meaning.
 Similarly in ITensor, tensor indices are objects with unique identities.
 Constructing an index in ITensor looks like: